7 Habits For Mental Fitness: Brain Foods & Exercises

 6. Make Sleep A Priority

-A good night’s sleep is essential for our mental health and overall well-being.
-Research estimates a $1,967 loss in productivity per worker because of impaired sleep.
+A good night’s sleep is a non-negotiable for our mental health and overall well-being.

 Poor sleep makes us sluggish, prone to making wrong decisions, and losing our mental sharpness.
 Sleeping well is both about quality and quantity.